ibm-cloud-docs/openshift/ts-ingress/ts-ingress-operator-degraded.md

     ```
     {: pre}

-1. Wait a few mins, then verify that the DNS resolution works.
-If you had an `nslookup` error, retry the `nslookup`.
+1. After a few minutes, then verify that the DNS resolution works.
+If you see an `nslookup` error, retry the `nslookup`.

     ```sh
     / # nslookup XXX.XXX.databases.appdomain.cloud